einar-hjortdal/slugify/README.md

 # slugify

+Generate slug from string

+## Features

+- language-specific transliteration
-Generate slug from string.
-Features multi-language and custom replacement map support.
+- custom replacement map

-Pull requests are welcome to add support for more languages.
-To add subsitutions or a whole new language, modify the `substitutions.v` file.
+- truncate slug at maximum character length
+- truncate slug at the end of a word before given maximum character length
+- transform slug to lowercase

 ## Usage